magnet-repo/MAGNET/README.md

 ``make && ./GR19-DGS``

+-- MatRiCT+ Integration --

 The integration of **MAGNET** and **GR19-DGS** into the MatRiCT+ payment protocol can be found in the _matrict_plus-integration_ folder.
 To run the implementation, navigate to the _n10_ folder and execute:

 ``make && ./ringct``

 By default, **MAGNET** is used as the discrete Gaussian sampler.
 The active sampler can be changed by modifying the corresponding #define directive in the _n10/param.h_ file.

+-- ARM Cortex-M4 Implementation --

+MAGNET ARM Cortex-M4 (Thumb-2 ASM) implementation can be found in _MAGNET_m4_ folder.
+The step for running the implementation using **nrfutil** is given in the README under this folder.